1367-5/My-homework/README.md

 ### What I learned

-deal with the problmes step by step
+1, deal with the problmes step by step
+2, flexbox
+3, gridbox
+4, position